rkonopko/AttackTheRogue/README.md

 # AttackTheRogue
-Turn based game, based on luck and manuvering the map.
+Turn based game, based on luck and maneuvering the map.
 Created in C++ runs in the console window.